Trying to Conceive? You Need This 90-Day Preconception Checklist

 Limit Caffeine

-Note: Watch for hidden sources of caffeine, often found in tea and soda.
+Note: Even if you're not a coffee drinker, watch for hidden sources of caffeine, such as black tea and soda.

 Nutrition & Physical Activity